Summer School 2021

 WHAT IS THE TIME COMMITMENT FOR TAKING AN ONLINE CLASS?

 Each student learns at a different rate, however, we find that most students fall into a range of 90-110 hours per course (half a credit).
 Taking a full credit, two courses, requires a commitment of approximately 35-40 hours a week.
 Think of it as a full-time job for five weeks.

 WHEN IS THE LAST DAY TO ENROLL FOR SUMMER TERM?

-Summer term 2020 begins on June 29, 2020, it is best to enroll by June 26 to ensure that the class will be available on June 29 when the term begins.
-However, students have until Thursday, July 2 to add or drop a summer online course.
+Summer term 2021 begins on June 28, 2021, it is best to enroll by June 25 to ensure that the class will be available on June 28 when the term begins.
+However, students have until Friday, July 2 to add or drop a A2 Virtual+ or Edgenuity summer online course.
+The deadline to drop a Michigan Virutal Summer course is June 14th.
 Students who register after the term begins will not be given additional time to complete the course.
-The online courses are finished on July 31.
+The online courses are finished on July 30.
 There are no extensions for summer.
-The last day to drop a course is July 2, after July 2 the student will earn a grade.

 IF A STUDENT TOOK THE CLASS DURING SPRING TERM THIS YEAR (or another term) AND WANTS TO REPEAT IT, DO THEY HAVE TO DO ALL THE WORK IN THE COURSE?